What are Scleral Lenses?

 - Full scleral lenses are the largest in size and provide the most clearance between the back surface of the lens and the cornea.

-If you are interested in seeing if scleral lenses are right for you, our staff at Dr. Terry Tsang Optometry, Inc. help patients from all over Tustin or Lake Forest, California.
-Dr. Terry Tsang will provide a comprehensive evaluation and the highest level of care.
+If you are interested, contact Dr. Terry Tsang Optometry, Inc. to find out if scleral lenses are right for you.
+Our staff helps patients from all over Tustin and Lake Forest, California, and Dr. Terry Tsang will provide a comprehensive evaluation and the highest level of care.

 Scleral Lenses Provide More Comfort and Improved Vision